 Regular exercise also has a beneficial effect on other factors that can contribute to heart disease, such as reducing the risk of high blood pressure, high cholesterol, obesity, and diabetes.
 Exercise can also help you strengthen your muscles, heart and lungs, give you more energy, reduce anxiety and stress, and maintain or improve body weight.

-The Canadian Physical Activity Guidelines recommend that all adults get at least 150 minutes of moderate- to vigorous-intensity physical activity each week, in blocks of at least 10 minutes.
+The Canadian 24-Hour Movement Guidelines for Adults recommend that all adults get at least 150 minutes of moderate- to vigorous-intensity physical activity each week and perform muscle strengthening exercises at least twice a week.
 You can achieve this recommended goal by following a well-designed exercise plan that you can stick to over the long term.

 Before you begin any type of exercise, it's important to consider a few things: